Canada Housing Infrastructure Fund

 Housing conditions

 CHIF's direct delivery stream requires municipalities to implement measures to promote new housing supply and denser neighbourhoods.
-To be eligible to apply, municipalities and regional governments in the provinces will be required to have adopted two conditions prior to submitting an application under either CHIF stream:
+To be eligible to receive funding, municipalities and regional governments in the provinces will be required to adopt two conditions under either CHIF streams:

-2. Implement a three-year freeze on increasing development charges above the rates that were in effect as of April 2, 2024 (when CHIF was initially announced) in municipalities or regional governments with populations greater than 300,000, according to Statistics Canada (see list of affected municipalities in Annex B of the Applicant Guide).
+- Implement a three-year freeze on increasing development charges above the rates that were in effect as of April 2, 2024 (when CHIF was initially announced) in municipalities or regional governments with populations greater than 300,000, according to Statistics Canada (see List of municipalities subject to Development Charge freezes in Annex B of the Applicant Guide).

 Note: The above-noted conditions do not apply to municipalities in the territories or to Indigenous applicants.